Stern Cohen LLP is committed to protecting our clients’ privacy.

-The Personal Information Protection and Electronic Documents Act, or PIPEDA (the Act), became law on January 1st 2004.
+We comply with the Personal Information Protection and Electronic Documents Act, or PIPEDA (the Act) to protect client information.
 The purpose of the Act is to protect personal information in the hands of private sector organizations and to provide guidelines for the collection, use and disclosure of that information in the course of conducting business.

 In compliance with the Act, we provide clients with a summary of our policies for protecting information; this includes the designation of a privacy officer, a person responsible for the firm’s compliance with the legislation.